validitylabs/ico-tend/README.md

 # geth attach ipc://Users/patrice/Library/Ethereum/geth.ipc
 ```

+While syncing the blockchain, you can monitor the progress by typing `web3.eth.syncing`.
+This shows you the highest available block and the current block you are on.

 Upon setup the node does not contain any private keys and associated accounts.
 Create an account in the web3 Geth console.
 ```
 web3.personal.newAccount()